shenae/responsive-monument-mockup/pt-2/README.md

 ## Exercise

-In this homework assignment, you will continue to build out Monument Lifestyle Magazine's blog page.
+You will now continue to build out Monument Lifestyle Magazine's blog page.
 You'll be updating the layout using padding, margin, borders, and flexbox.

 #### Requirements